MirMoneyJ/bazaar_tracker/README.txt

 This project is a live search feature that retrieves items from a MongoDB database based on user input.
 If a user types a key-stroke, any item that starts with that letter will appear on the screen.
+This project also includes a login/register system to where the user has the ability to create an account, change passwords, and login.

 Technologies Used
 - MongoDB